Rachel Waddington BA Dual Hons, Dip Psych, Dip Couns, FD (Open), PgCert Coach

 I offer flexible daytime, evening and weekend appointments.

-My consulting room is conveniently located close to M1 Junction 36 in a residential area.
+My consulting room is conveniently located close to M1 Junction 36 in a residential area which borders Barnsley, Rotherham and Sheffield.
 On street parking is available.
-It is within easy walking distance from the number 66 bus route.
+It is within easy walking distance from the number 66 and 265 bus routes.

 I am committed to working with Disabled people and people with long-term health issues who can often experience difficulty accessing therapy.
 To discuss your individual needs please contact me.
 I regret that until the renovations to my business premises are completed there is no disabled access.
 Please contact me for further information.